Make, Bake, Grow and Show 2026

 – Marmalade.

-– Jam from any fruit(s) or hedgerow. - Homemade Fruit or Vegetable Chutney Class – Presented in a clear jar, any size (but no trade names present), contents covered with wax cover and lid, labelled with ingredients, date made.
+- Homemade Fruit or Vegetable Chutney Class – Presented in a clear jar, any size (but no trade names present), contents covered with wax cover and lid, labelled with ingredients, date made.
 Contents should be evenly distributed throughout the jar.
 Should be kept for at least 6 weeks before opening to allow the flavours to develop.

 - Homemade Fruit Gin or Vodka Class – Presented in a small screw top bottle clearly labelled with ingredients.
 Contents should be clear.